ScratchEverywhere/ScratchEverywhere.github.io/install.md

 # Installation

-Scratch Everywhere! is Homebrew software and requires a hacked/modded console.
+Scratch Everywhere! on consoles is Homebrew software, and requires your console to be modded.
 There are two methods to install the runtime:

 - Download the release or nightly build (easy)